 with Barbara Lemaire

 To ensure that SouthWest Writers can cover the cost of space rental, meals, and instructor fees, we have implemented a new workshop and class refund policy.
 If you cancel one week before the workshop or class beginning date you will receive a full refund.
 Cancellations after one week prior up to 24 hours prior to the beginning of the workshop or class will receive a credit only toward a future workshop or class of your choice.
 If you do not cancel or don’t show up for the workshop or class you will receive no refund and no credit.
 For multi-session classes, if you miss a class, you receive no refund.
 We pay our instructors based on how many students enroll, so you are part of that roll count if you don’t cancel as detailed above.

-If you have any questions, please e-mail the class coordinator at SWWclasses@gmail.com.
+If you have any questions or want to let us know what classes or workshops you’d like to have offered, please e-mail the workshop coordinator at SWWriters@juno.com.